- Burning the turkey and more: Thanksgiving cooking fires

 Burning the turkey and more: Thanksgiving cooking fires

-Thanksgiving is always busy for firefighters.
-According to the National Fire Protection Association (NFPA), Thanksgiving is the peak day for home cooking fires, for which unattended cooking is the leading contributing factor.
-Cooking fires on Thanksgiving happen at a rate of 240% more than on the average day.
+Thanksgiving is a busy day for firefighters.
+According to the National Fire Protection Association (NFPA), Thanksgiving is the peak day for home cooking fires, and unattended cooking is the leading contributing factor.
+Cooking fires on Thanksgiving happen at a rate of 399% more than on the average day.

 Thanksgiving fires typically start on the stovetop but can happen outside, too.

-If you are forgoing the oven this year and breaking out the turkey fryer, expect the danger to increase.
+Turkey fryers are a risky choice.
 According to the NFPA, deep fryer fires cause five deaths, 60 injuries, destroy 900 homes and cause over $15 million in property damage every year.

 Regardless of whether your fire starts in the kitchen or in a turkey fryer, always call in the fire department.
 Statistics show that over half (55%) of reported non-fatal home cooking fire injuries occurred when the victims tried to fight the fire themselves.